insight-creative/amplify-tech/content/services/commercial-grade-cameras.md

 intro:
   heading: Commercial Grade Cameras
   subhead: From property to production line, keep watch with clarity.
   copy: We offer the highest resolution cameras on the market!
 There are many useful applications including grounds security, theft protection, employee supervision or manufacturing production management.
-Our experienced and certified technicians use the most advanced technology to create create surveillance systems that are dependable and durable in even the most challenging environments.
+Our experienced and certified technicians use the most advanced technology to create surveillance systems that are dependable and durable in even the most challenging environments.

 offerings:
   heading: "Amplified Commercial Grade Camera offerings:"